Gabriella439/nixos-in-production/manuscript/Architecture.md

 ## Product servers

-These servers are the "business end" of your organization so we obviously can't omit them from our architecture diagram!
+Product servers are the "business end" of your organization so we obviously can't omit them from our architecture diagram!
 For our running example, we will have just one product server that runs our TODO web application.

-These product server are going to be NixOS servers, which could be virtual machines hosted by a cloud provider or physical servers in your organization's datacenter (See: [Virtualization](#virtualization)).
-Either way, we're going to run and manage product-related services `systemd` services managed by NixOS.
+Our product servers will to be NixOS servers, which could be virtual machines hosted by a cloud provider or physical servers in your organization's datacenter (See: [Virtualization](#virtualization)).
+Either way, we're going to run product-related services as `systemd` services managed by NixOS.

 For this chapter, we're assuming that these product servers are hosted within your cloud provider or data center (i.e. "SaaS") and not hosted by one of your customers (See: [On-premises vs. Software as a service](#on-off-prem)).
 We'll cover "on-prem" deployments in a subsequent chapter.